-- Pronunciation You can pick up pronunciation from many different places: online lessons, K-pop music videos, Korean dramas, YouTube videos, etc. But if you are serious about improving your pronunciation nothing can measure up to this guide.
-This book has more than 200 pages of nothing but pronunciation.
+- Pronunciation You can pick up pronunciation from many different places: online lessons, K-pop music videos, Korean dramas, YouTube videos, etc. But if you are serious about improving your pronunciation nothing can measure up to Sounds of Korean: A Pronunciation Guide.
+You can read our review on this book which has more than 200 pages of nothing but pronunciation.
 It teaches you how to pronounce individual letters, how to position your lips and tongue, how the sound of each letter changes depending on it’s position in the syllable, word and sentence.
 And half of the book are audio exercises to help you put theory into practice.

-Price: The book I suggest you use costs 22.80$ on Amazon.
+Price: I’ve seen the book range in price up to $25.
 Otherwise, you don’t need to spend any money on pronunciation either.

 - Fun I haven’t seen this ingredient mentioned elsewhere, but I believe the best source for learning a language is whatever you find fun!
-If you are a fan of a K-pop song, find the lyrics, practice singing it, try to translate it yourself, search for the words in dictionary, use it any way you can think of.
+If you are a fan of a K-pop song, find the lyrics, try to translate it yourself, search for the words in dictionary, practice singing it, use it any way you can think of.
 Same goes for fans of Korean drama, movies, literature, and any other form of music.
 If you like fashion, find a blog about fashion in Korean language.
 If you love gadgets find an article about Samsung’s latest device.
-That is the most painless and easiest way to learn.
+Practice saying cute and romantic Korean phrases with your boyfriend or girlfriend. etc. That is the most painless and easiest way to learn.